ConnectSDK/Connect-SDK-Windows/README.md

 * Clone the repository
 * Include the ConnectSDK.Windows project into your solution
 * Reference ConnectSDK.Windows from the project you want to use it
-* Look at the ConnectSdk.Demo.Windows for an example on how to useit
+* Look at the ConnectSdk.Demo.Windows for an example on how to use it

 ##Contact
 * Twitter [@ConnectSDK](https://www.twitter.com/ConnectSDK)